janellamarie/janellamarie/README.md

 # Hi there, I'm Janella Co! 👋
-I'm a Computer Science graduate from University of South Florida, and I'm currently looking for software engineering opportunites
+I'm a Computer Science graduate from University of South Florida, and I'm currently looking for entry-level software engineering opportunites!

 ## Some basic information about me:
-- 📚 I'm currently _trying to_ learn: **React** + **TypeScript**
 - 📫 You can reach me at: co.janellamarie@gmail.com
 - 👨‍💻 You can view my personal projects at: [Here, at GitHub!](https://github.com/janellamarie)